JkutkutArchive/JS-Rubik_Cube/README.md

 ## Important note:
 This project uses a repository named [JS-tools](https://github.com/Jkutkut/JS-tools), a custom library that provides different tools to simplify the sintax and the logic.
-In order for the HTML file to use this library, make sure it is loaded on index.html or follow this format (and change the script tags):
+In order for the HTML file to use this library, make sure it is loaded on index.html or ensure to link all these files (and change the script tags):

     .
     └── JS-Rubik_Cube